Rescribe

-Rescribe Ltd offers custom-tailored Optical Character Recognition (OCR) Services for historical texts.
+Rescribe is a research collective with a focus on Optical Character Recognition (OCR) software and training for historical texts.

 Our OCR training packages are designed for the Tesseract and OCRopus engines and can be downloaded and used for free from latinocr.org and github.com.
 The software and tools we create are all released as free and open source software.